| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 be able to do the job.
 If they have consistently scored below ‘3’ then you have scored

-them as not satisfactory and consequently they should not be offered the post. - If the two highest scoring applicants have the same score, add the desirable criteria to
+- If the two highest scoring applicants have the same score, add the desirable criteria to

-the score to decide. - Confirm whether the applicant was successful or not by ticking the option below.
+- Confirm whether the applicant was successful or not by ticking the option below.
 If no

-one was appointed note this clearly on the interview form and the reason why. - Copy the interview form and keep the copy with the unsuccessful application forms in a
+- Copy the interview form and keep the copy with the unsuccessful application forms in a

 locked cabinet for one year.